drsrinathsridhar/tk3dv/tk3dv/pyEasel/README.md

-# pyEasel is the python version of Easel (https://github.com/drsrinathsridhar/Easel)
+# pyEasel

-TODO, instructions for using the python version.
+pyEasel is the python version of Easel (https://github.com/drsrinathsridhar/Easel)